peteroupc/peteroupc.github.io/colorgen.md

                 0.1191948, 0.9505322])
     END METHOD

-    // NOTE: Clamps components less than 0 or greater than 1 to be 0 or 1,
-    // respectively.
-If that's not
-    // desired, omit the use of Clamp01 in the method below.
     METHOD XYZTosRGB(xyz)
         rgb=Apply3x3Matrix(xyz, [3.240970, -1.537383, -0.4986108,
                 -0.9692436, 1.875968, 0.04155506, 0.05563008,
                 -0.2039770, 1.056972])
-        return Clamp01(LinearTosRGB3(rgb))
+        return LinearTosRGB3(rgb)
     END METHOD

 > **Notes:**
 >
 > 1. In the pseudocode just given, 3x3 matrices are used to transform a linear RGB color to or from XYZ form.
 The matrix shown in `XYZTosRGB` or `XYZTosRGBD50` is the [inverse of the matrix](http://peteroupc.github.io/html3dutil/tutorial-matrixdetails.html#Matrix_Inversions) shown in `XYZFromsRGB` or `XYZFromsRGBD50`, respectively.<sup>[(10)](#Note10)</sup>
 > 2. Where the XYZ color will be relative to a different white point than the RGB color space's usual white point, a [_chromatic adaptation transform_](https://en.wikipedia.org/wiki/Chromatic_adaptation) from one white point to another (such as a linear Bradford transformation) needs to be done to the RGB-to-XYZ matrix.
 The XYZ-to-RGB matrix is then the [inverse](http://peteroupc.github.io/html3dutil/tutorial-matrixdetails.html#Matrix_Inversions) of the adapted matrix.
 The `XYZFromsRGBD50` and `XYZTosRGBD50` methods are examples of such adaptation.<sup>[(10)](#Note10)</sup>
+> 3. `XYZTosRGB` and `XYZTosRGBD50` can return sRGB colors with components less than 0 or greater than 1, to make out-of-range XYZ colors easier to identify.
+If that is not desired, each component of the sRGB color can be clamped to be in range using the idiom `min(max(compo,0), 1)`, where `compo` is that component.

 <a id=Chromaticity_Coordinates></a>
 #### Chromaticity Coordinates